What is dry skin?

 How is dry skin diagnosed?

 Your healthcare provider can usually diagnose dry skin by examining your skin.
-He or she may also ask about your health history and your daily habits.
-If your healthcare provider thinks your dry skin may be from an underlying health problem, he or she may do other tests.
+Your provider may also ask about your health history and your daily habits.
+If your healthcare provider thinks your dry skin may be from an underlying health problem, you may have other tests.

 How is dry skin treated?